 This scope does lack in the parallax department but with proper adjustment and a little getting to know each other, it’s not so bad that you can’t get around that.

 With that said, the glass is far superior to other inexpensive .22 scopes and offers a Hydroshield coating that repels water and dust, making this scope very easy to use even in the rain.

 The scope overall does perform better than I would expect for a 22LR scope at this price point.
 The glass is very clear and obtaining a sight picture on your target is very easy despite the tube and objective lens being a bit on the small side, which, by the way, is fantastic for a .22 rifle.

 It’s light and very compact, two things many people like because many of us will end up training our young ones with our .22LR.

 - Parallax correction from 50 yards to infinity

 - Lenses are clearer than expected in this price range

-My review: One of the best-valued scopes for turning your .22 rifle into a master varmint slaying machine!
+My review: This is one of the best-valued scopes for turning your .22 rifle into a master varmint-slaying machine!

 The magnification ranges offered on this scope are perfect for a Ruger 10/22 or other .22 platform and the picture quality is surprisingly clear.
 In the world of rifles where you have to spend at least $200 to get a decent scope, it’s odd to get your hands on a $60 scope and have it perform above expectations.

-The scope has 3” eye relief, is 100% sealed making it water and fog proof, and maintains a very nice profile atop of most basic style .22 rifles.
+The scope has 3” eye relief, is 100% sealed making it water and fog-proof, and maintains a very nice profile atop most basic style .22 rifles.
 There’s really not much else to say, it gets the job done well!